 In Lanesville, Indiana, Girl Scouts of Kentuckiana Troop 239 created Operation: Be a Sister, a program where Girl Scouts across the United States work together to purchase new uniforms for their sister Girl Scouts who were victims of Hurricane Sandy.
 Registered girls who have lost their uniforms can go to www.facebook.com/OperationBeASister to submit a request form; a uniform will be assembled and mailed to them directly.
 Troops from North Carolina, Alabama, Massachusetts, Eastern Pennsylvania and many other places are collecting donations to ship to troops in need and are offering to help.

 The outpouring of love and support has been amazing.
-If your Council, Service Unit or Troop would like to support the disaster relief efforts in our area, we are suggesting the following:
+If your Council, Service Unit or Troop would like to support the disaster relief efforts, here are a few suggestions;

 - Support a local Troop – We are asking our volunteers to post specific needs that they or girls in their troop have on our Facebook page.
 Please connect with them to assist them directly.

 - Be a sister to every Girl Scout – Encourage your volunteers and girls to post encouraging messages to others on our Facebook page.
 Being connected to each other in the days and weeks will help us as we all recover and rebuild.